claudiodriussi/dot_report/README.md

 The report system let you to create a `list of integers` that can be sent to any character based printer.

 It only produce the data to send, the way you use to send data depend on you, under Flutter you can use some lib to send data with bluetooth or wifi.
-One of them is: https://pub.dev/packages/bluetooth_thermal_printer
+I tried it with https://pub.dev/packages/bluetooth_thermal_printer and https://pub.dev/packages/flutter_bluetooth_printer.
+The second has the advantage that is distributed with Android and iOS source code and at time of writing is actively developed (See `dr_flutter2` example).

 The main idea behind dot_report is to separate presentation from logic, and let the user to modify presentation without recompile source, so in flutter you can have a default reports and customized reports for each customer need.